Fuchsi94/RaspiCar/README.md

 - OpenCVLite (Lightweight OpenCV Package with all needed Functions for the RaspiCar)
 - Adafruit-PCA9685 1.0.1

-All steps for installation is written in the installation Readme

 ### Model Training

 For simplicity, we will consider the car's motion into **two separate and independent motions:** lateral motion (steering, left and right) and longitudinal motion (acceleration and braking, forward and backward).
 If your interested in the Training Process of the Neural Networks you find the code